vamsi8500/Controls-And-Audit-Flows/Access Control/002-Access-Provisioning.md

 ### Role-Based Access Control (RBAC)
 - Access is assigned based on job roles.
 - **Example:** A manager receives manager-level access.
+- like manager have access to development environment and test environment

 ### Business Justification
 - Access is provided based on business needs.
 - **Example:** A client requests IP whitelisting, which requires approval before implementation.
+- need to mention the purpose for why u want to provision access for that person
+- need to raise a request for access-> manager Approve-> complete the task

 ### Least Privilege
 - Users receive only the minimum access required to complete their tasks.